ResponseStatusContainer E220LoRaTransmitter::init()

 HardwareSerial

-on digital pins 2 and 3, and connected the module in Normal Mode.
-M0, M1 are on D5 and D6, and I use the following constructor:
+on digital pins 2 and 3, with the module connected in Normal Mode (M0 and M1 on D5 and D6).
+I use the following constructor:

-(When XXXXXX = 9600 the module is correctly configured and works properly, with any other value I get the behaviour described before).
+(When XXXXXX is set to 9600 the module is correctly configured and works properly; with any other value I get the behavior described above).

 The only "weird" thing I noticed is this method in your library: